-When Vienna resident Rohan Taneja's grandfather experienced heart failure last year, he was inspired to create a mobile application that would help senior citizens to better manage share them with caregivers and doctors.
+When Vienna resident Rohan Taneja's grandfather experienced heart failure last year, he was inspired to create a mobile application that would help senior citizens to better manage their health metrics and share them with caregivers and doctors.

 programming class.
 However he's currently working on versions for